Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Conclusion and Futurework

-In this paper, we present a targeted De Novo drug design strategy.
-Our method utilizes an RL policy to produce compounds specifically designed to target proteins or interact with them.
-By conducting evaluations across various scenarios, we showcase the efficacy of our approach.
-Our framework adeptly generates tailored chemical compounds for proteins while ensuring favorable chemical characteristics, including Molecular Weight (MW), Quantitative Estimation of Drug-likeness (QED), and Octanol-Water Partition Coefficient (logP).
+This paper presents a targeted de novo drug design method that employs a Reinforcement Learning (RL) policy to generate compounds specifically designed to interact with proteins.
+For any given target protein, the method produces a tailored molecular compound.
+Through extensive evaluations across diverse scenarios, we demonstrate the effectiveness of our approach.
+Our framework efficiently generates protein-specific chemical compounds while ensuring favourable chemical properties, such as Molecular Weight (MW), Quantitative Estimation of Drug-likeness (QED), and Octanol-Water Partition Coefficient (logP).
+Future work will focus on exploring larger generative models and datasets and experimenting with alternative reward functions.
+This will include metrics such as uniqueness, filters, and internal diversity from the MOSES benchmark, aimed at further enhancing performance and testing the ability to refine the learning policy.